raspberrypi/raspiraw/README.md

 	3006,554,6028676146
 	$

 So we know that frames 0085-0553 have no frame skips.
+All tools do this timestamp analysis for you.

 	-emp, --empty	: Write empty output files